 Interested in learning more about the field of advancement?
-We offer a handful of student positions throughout the year.
+We offer several rewarding student positions throughout the year.

-Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Call Center is a great work option for students.
-The center provides meaningful work that supports the mission of the university.
-Annual Fund gifts made through phonathon efforts support scholarships, fellowships, and outstanding faculty, and help enhance students’ living and learning environments.
+Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Digital Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great year-round employment option for students.
+The center facilitates projects and meaningful work that directly supports the mission of the university.
+Annual Fund gifts made through student ambassadors’ efforts help support scholarships and fellowships, elevate the student experience, enhance collaboration in academic programs, recruit and retain notable faculty, facilitate groundbreaking research, and much more!

-As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 8–10, 2022), Reunion at Commencement (May 19–21, 2022), and WashU Reunion 5th–45th (June 10–12, 2022).
+As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 14–16, 2023) and Reunion at Commencement (May 13–15, 2023).

 In this paid position, students help University Advancement staff with event planning, management, and execution to ensure fun, successful events for all alumni.
 Students also have the opportunity to meet and talk with the many prominent alumni who return to celebrate their WashU Reunions.